Skip to content

 ACPR may interview dirigeants effectifs before grant, particularly when the file is novel or the team is foreign.
 The interviews are in French.

-Statutory three-month review from a complete file.
-Realistic end-to-end with feedback rounds: six-to-nine months.
+Statutory three-month review from a complete file — but completeness is assessed by ACPR, and each substantive information request effectively resets the practical clock.
+Realistic end-to-end with feedback rounds: six to nine months.
 Pre-application engagement with ACPR through the pôle Fintech-Innovation is strongly encouraged and accelerates the substantive review.

 Is the dossier really filed in French?